Kentucky Oaks Betting 2023

 Some trainers perennially do very well in the Kentucky Oaks, and it is worth finding out who those are and giving some extra consideration to who they are bringing to Louisville on Oaks Day.

-Brad Cox has won two of the last three editions of the Kentucky Oaks, with Monomoy Girl (2018) and Shedaresthedevil (2020).
-Cox trains the likely 2021 Kentucky Oaks favorite, Travel Column.
+Brad Cox has won two recent editions of the Kentucky Oaks, with Monomoy Girl (2018) and Shedaresthedevil (2020).
+Cox trains the likely 2023 Kentucky Oaks favorite, Wet Paint, as well as the second choice in the Kentucky Oaks futures, Botanical.
+Four-time Kentucky Oaks winner Todd Pletcher trains Gambling Girl, one of the longer shots pointing to the Oaks.

 Kentucky Oaks Betting Resources